SuLab/sulab.org/handbook/using-amazon-web-services.md

 Key:

-Recommend to create project-specific key files (“smartapi.pem” or “smartapi_prod.pem”-“smartapi_dev.pem” pairs) The generated key file (the private key) should be stored in LastPass shared between Andrew and Chunlei
+Recommend to create project-specific key files (â€œsmartapi.pemâ€ or â€œsmartapi_prod.pemâ€-â€œsmartapi_dev.pemâ€ pairs) The generated key file (the private key) should be stored in LastPass shared between Andrew and Chunlei